annas-abuhassan/NC-News-BE/README.md

 # Northcoders News API

 The aim of this project was to build a RESTful API using both express and mongoDB.
+As of 06/01/2019, this project now integrates third party logging for all API calls with AWS CloudWatch.

 A live version of this app has can be found [here](https://nc-news-aah.herokuapp.com)